 8.1 The Controller acknowledges and agrees that channelcentral may utilise certain Sub-Processors to deliver its Services.

-8.2 All Sub-Processors that process Personal Data in the provision of the Services shall comply with the obligations of the Processor similar to those set out in this Agreement.
+8.2 All Sub-Processors that process Personal Data in the provision of the Services shall comply with the obligations of the Processor similar to those set out in this DPA.

-8.3 The current list of Sub-Processors (including for clarity those located within the EEA) is as set out in Schedule 1 to this Agreement.
+8.3 The current list of Sub-Processors (including for clarity those located within the EEA) is as set out in Schedule 1 to this DPA.

 8.4 If an active Sub-processor is located outside of the EEA, the Processor confirms that each Sub-Processor:

-8.5 The parties agree that the Processor shall be liable for any breaches of this Agreement that are caused by the acts and omissions or negligence of its Sub-Processors, to the same extent as the Processor would be liable had it been performing the work itself under the terms of the Agreement, subject always to the limitations on liability that are as set out in Buyer Terms.
+8.5 The parties agree that the Processor shall be liable for any breaches of this DPA that are caused by the acts and omissions or negligence of its Sub-Processors, to the same extent as the Processor would be liable had it been performing the work itself under the Buyer Terms, subject always to the limitations on liability that are as set out in Buyer Terms.

 8.6 The Controller has the right to object to the use of Sub-Processor, or to the introduction of a new or replacement Sub-processor.
 In this case,